India Passes 300,000 Covid-19 Deaths As black Fungus Spreads - UrduPoint

 But experts say the mass inoculation programme needs to be significantly stepped up.

-The country, home to the world's largest vaccine maker, has halted exports of vaccines to meet local demand.
+The country, home to the world's largest vaccine maker, has halted exports of jabs to meet local demand.

+In neighbouring Sri Lanka, where authorities are also battling a spike in infections and deaths, the government extended a week-long lockdown until June 7.